ArgoExped/Frozen-Arts/patch.md

 2. NEW MAIN BOSS: Project Missile

-The strong main boss is appeared.

 	- Fires missiles to 2 locations on the board every 8 seconds.
 Blocks fired by the missile are destroyed.
 	- You can avoid incoming missiles by moving blocks to different locations.

 3. Heroes Balancing

-Since raising the number increases damage, the attack speed of heroes with skills that increase the number decreases.
+	- Since raising the number increases damage, the attack speed of heroes with skills that increase the number decreases.
 	**Pioneer**
 	Attack Speed 1s > 2s